We’re stoked to announce that we’re making the pilgrimage back to the Spring Classics next year in 2016!

 - Maps and Itinerary

-The cost of the entire trip is $5750AUD (overseas guest are getting a bargain with our low dollar!).
+The cost of the entire trip is yet TBD (but is always well under $6000 AUD).
 Single supplement is $750AUD For this we’ll get to experience the trip of a lifetime as well as a few surprises along the way that we’ll keep in our back pocket.